kudobuilder/kudo.dev/content/docs/runbooks/admin/add-operator-to-repository.md

 ### Copy Artifacts to Repository

-Copy all artifacts in the `~/repo` to the serve.
+Copy all artifacts in the `~/repo` to the server.

 ::: tip Note
-When updating a repository it is best to copy over all operator packages, then update the index file.
+When updating a repository it is best to copy over all operator packages first, then update the index file.
 :::